mvolkmann/blog/src/neovim.md

 Of these, `za` and `zR` are the most useful.

-## Line Moving
+## Buffer Scrolling

-To move the line under the cursor:
+To scroll the current buffer based on the line under the cursor:

 | Key         | Action                   |
 | ----------- | ------------------------ |